anhinga/2020-notes/attention-based-models/simple-minded-attention.md

 There a number of "value vectors", which are high-dimensional.
-A model computes relevances of each of those vectors, and transforms the vector of relevances to probabilities by applying _softmax_.
+A model computes relevances of each of those vectors, and transforms the vector of relevances to the vector of probabilities by applying _softmax_.

 Then one "applies the attention defined by this vector of probabilities" by taking the linear combination of "value vectors" with these probabilities as coefficients.